-Justin is a Birmingham Fellow and an Honorary Research Fellow at Monash University.
+Justin Clarke-Doane is an Honorary Research Fellow at the University of Birmingham.
+He is also an Assistant Professor at Columbia University and an Honorary Research Associate at Monash University.
 He specializes in metaethics, epistemology, metaphysics, and the philosophy of mathematics.
 You can find more information about him from his personal webpage.

-Before joining the Birmingham philosophy department, Justin taught at Monash University from 2011-2013.
+Justin was previously a Birmingham Research Fellow at the University of Birmingham and a Lecturer at Monash University.
 In October 2012, he was Visiting Scholar at the Institute for the History and Philosophy of Science and Technology, University of Paris 1 Pantheon-Sorbonne.
-He received his Ph.D. from NYU in 2011.
+In June 2015, he will be Visiting Professor at Renmin University of China (RUC).
+He received his PhD from NYU in 2011.

 Justin is happy to supervise postgraduates in ethics, metaethics, epistemology, metaphysics, and the philosophies of mathematics and logic.